-We are currently in the early stages of commercializing IMCIVREE for chronic weight management in patients with obesity due to BBS, POMC, PCSK1 or LEPR deficiencies in the U.S. and the EU and Great Britain and advancing setmelanotide through clinical development for additional indications in the United States and for potential approvals in other countries.
-Developing peptide therapeutic products is expensive and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance setmelanotide in additional clinical trials, as well as in connection with research and development activities as a result of the acquisition of Xinvento B.V. in February 2023.
+We are currently in the early stages of commercializing IMCIVREE for chronic weight management in patients with obesity due to BBS, POMC, PCSK1 or LEPR deficiencies in the U.S., Canada, the EU and Great Britain and advancing setmelanotide through clinical development for additional indications in the United States and for potential approvals in other countries.
+Developing peptide therapeutic products is expensive and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance setmelanotide in additional clinical trials, as well as in connection with research and development activities for setmelanotide, RM-718, and LB54640, and in connection with a therapeutic product candidate for CHI as a result of the acquisition of Xinvento B.V.
 We intend to use our available cash resources to advance the clinical development of setmelanotide, for disease-education and community-building activities, patient identification, and commercialization activities related to IMCIVREE.
-Depending on the status of additional regulatory approvals and commercialization of setmelanotide, as well as the progress we make in sales of IMCIVREE, we may still require significant additional capital to fund the continued development of setmelanotide and our operating needs thereafter.
+Depending on the status of additional regulatory approvals and commercialization of setmelanotide, as well as the progress we make in sales of IMCIVREE, we may still require significant additional capital to fund the continued development of setmelanotide and our operating needs thereafter, , as well as research and development activities for Setmelanotide, RM-718, LB54640, and a therapeutic product candidate for CHI.
 We may also need to raise additional funds if we choose to pursue additional indications and/or geographies for setmelanotide or otherwise expand more rapidly than we presently anticipate.

 From August 2015 through August 2017, we raised aggregate net proceeds of \$80.8 million through our issuance of series A preferred stock.
-In connection with our initial public offering, or IPO, in October 2017 and our underwritten follow-on offerings through October 2022, we raised aggregate net proceeds of approximately \$742.6 million through the issuance of our common stock after deducting underwriting discounts, commissions and offering related transaction costs.
-We received a further \$100.0 million from asset sales, specifically in connection with the sale of our Rare Pediatric Disease Priority Review Voucher, or PRV, to Alexion Pharmaceuticals, Inc. In June 2022, we entered into a Revenue Interest Financing Agreement, or RIFA, with HealthCare Royalty Partners for a total investment amount of up to \$100 million, conditioned upon our achievement of certain clinical development and sales milestones.
-As of December 31, 2022, we have received \$72.3 million of aggregate proceeds, net of debt issuance costs, under the RIFA.
-As of December 31, 2022, our cash and cash equivalents and short-term investments were approximately \$333.3 million.
-We expect that our existing cash and cash equivalents and short-term investments will be sufficient to fund our operations into 2025.
+In connection with our initial public offering, or IPO, in October 2017 and our underwritten follow-on offerings through December 2023, we raised aggregate net proceeds of approximately \$791.5 million through the issuance of our common stock after deducting underwriting discounts, commissions and offering related transaction costs.
+We received a further \$100.0 million from asset sales, specifically in connection with the sale of our Rare Pediatric Disease Priority Review Voucher, or PRV, to Alexion Pharmaceuticals, Inc. In June 2022, we entered into a Revenue Interest Financing Agreement, or RIFA, with HealthCare Royalty Partners for a total investment amount of up to \$100.0 million, conditioned upon our achievement of certain clinical development and sales milestones.
+As of December 31, 2023, we have received \$96.7 million of aggregate proceeds, net of debt issuance costs, under the RIFA.
+As of December 31, 2023, our cash and cash equivalents and short-term investments were approximately \$275.8 million.
+We expect that our existing cash and cash equivalents and short-term investments will be sufficient to fund our operations into the second half of 2025.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
-We will also require additional capital to obtain additional regulatory approvals for, and to continue to commercialize, setmelanotide.
-Raising funds in the current economic environment, particularly in light supply chain issues and labor shortages, rising inflation and interest rates and international turmoil due to the Russian invasion of Ukraine, may present additional challenges.
+We will also require additional capital to obtain additional regulatory approvals for, and to continue to commercialize, setmelanotide, as well as for research and development activities for setmelanotide, RM-718, LB54640, and a therapeutic product candidate for CHI.
+Raising funds in the current economic and geopolitical environment may present additional challenges.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.